 The 540-room AAA Four Diamond luxury destination resort is situated on 32 oceanfront acres on the Big Island's Kohala Coast.
-It is comprised of two, six-story wings, surrounded by open courtyards, lush gardens and a protected ocean cove.
+It is comprised of two, six-story wings, surrounded by open courtyards, lush gardens, and a protected ocean cove.

 Guest facilities include five restaurants, two cocktail lounges, heated swimming pool, the Hawaiian-inspired Spa Without Walls, fully equipped fitness center, business services center and a Fairmont Gold Floor with exclusive key-access concierge level "hotel within a hotel."
 There are also local daily beach and cultural activities, golf, tennis and water sports, year-round children's program, and expansive indoor/outdoor meeting facilities.

-Complete guest room rejuvenation was completed December 2007.
+Complete guest room rejuvenation was completed in December 2007.
 All rooms/suites offer views of the ocean, mountain or lush tropical gardens and feature the following amenities:

 - Daily room attendant service and turn-down service upon request

-- Marble bathrooms with separate shower, enclosed water closet, double vanity and telephone
+- Marble bathrooms with separate shower, enclosed water closet, double vanity, and telephone

-- Elegant furnishings, wood trim, island-inspired colors, artwork, upholstery and furniture
+- Elegant furnishings, wood trim, island-inspired colors, artwork, upholstery, and furniture

 - Private, spacious lanai and outdoor furniture for each guestroom